Student Support Services

 Special Education Services

-Murphy School District Special Education preschool program offers specialized services to students from 3 years to 5 years old, and transitions students into kindergarten, either in general education classrooms, resource services, or self- contained classrooms as determined by their IEP transition team.
-The district offers developmental screenings in August of every year and periodically year-round to children as young as age 2 years 9 months.
+Murphy School District Special Education Developmental Preschool program offers specialized services to students from 3 years to 5 years old, and transitions students into kindergarten, either in general education classrooms, resource services, or self- contained classrooms as determined by their IEP transition team.
+The district offers developmental screenings beginning the last Friday in August and will continue the last Friday of every month until April for children as young as age 2 years 9 months.
 Screenings include hearing, vision and developmental to determine if further evaluations are necessary.
 Eligible children identified with significant delays enrolled with Murphy School District will receive special education and related services in the least restrictive environment (LRE) at no cost to the parent/guardian.
 Screenings and special education services include any student in Head Start who meet the eligibility requirements.